plopcas/it-waves/README.md

 Hidden **Treasure Boxes** spawn throughout the game.

 ### Environmental Hazards
-- **Destructible Boxes**: Spawn when the snake is hit; block movement and can be destroyed for points
+- **Destructible Boxes**: Block movement and can be destroyed for points.
 - **Closing Fog**: Progressively shrinks the playable area.

 ## Controls